littlecelestedemon/littlecelestedemon.github.io/blog/index.md

 [You immediatly relax.
 You understand the format, as this was a childhood game you and your friends would play.]
 KBG who?

-**ve vill ask the questions!** [You jump as they shout, but laugh.
+**Ve vill ask the questions!** [You jump as they shout, but laugh.
 You recognize that voice, with the fake accent and corny jokes.]

 James!
 [You shout getting up.
 You open the door, and there he is.
 Your best friend.]